jamacio/invisible-notepad/README.md

 1. **Write your notes** in the editor
 2. **Start video conference** (Teams, Meet, etc.)
 3. **Press Ctrl+I** to activate teleprompter mode
-   - App automatically becomes 40% transparent to you
+   - App becomes invisible to screen capture
-   - Completely invisible to screen capture
+   - Remains visible to you
 4. **Share screen** - your notes won't appear to others
-5. **Read freely** - you see them at fixed transparency, others see nothing!
+5. **Read freely** - you see them, others see nothing!

 ## Controls